ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 NomCom voting members are volunteers that have met certain eligibility requirements.
 The actual NomCom is selected at random from the pool of eligible volunteers.
-Thus, it is important that members of the pool be IETF participants likely to have knowledge of IETF processes and Tao.
+Thus, it is important that members of the pool be IETF participants likely to have knowledge of IETF processes and practices.
 There are restrictions to ensure that no more than two volunteers with the same primary affiliation are chosen.

 {{Section 4.14 of RFC8713}} requires that volunteers must have attended three of